coderbeez/qwerty/README.md

 ## Deployment

-The website was developed in Visual Studio Code using a virtual environment.
+The website was developed in Visual Studio Code using a virtual environment and deployed to Heroku via GitHub.

 The following instructions to clone and deploy assume the user has:
 - IDE
-- Python
+- Python 3
 - Pip
 - Virtual Environment
 - GitHub Account